Roles & Responsibilities

 In the end, we created a product that, though well-intentioned, didn’t resonate with enough consumers to be sustainable.
 Today, there is plenty of validation that our core idea (compensating creators for their work) is valid.
-Patreon is thriving.
-However, I think our model (mixing micro-donations with charitable giving) proved to be too complicated, when supporting content creators was on its own a worthy enough cause.
+For example, Patreon is thriving and YouTube is testing allowing premium subscribers to tip content creators.
+However, we think our model (mixing micro-donations with charitable giving) proved to be too complicated, when supporting content creators was on its own a worthy enough cause.
 By the time we realized this, it was too late to pivot.

 I wouldn’t trade the two years I worked on CentUp.
-In the process, I learned a lot about what it means to be an entrepreneur: financial modeling, taking calculated risks, finding product-market fit, LTV and CAC, testing (testing, and testing), pivoting at the right time.
-I also learned more about myself than I did in prior careers combined.
+In the process, I learned a lot about what it means to be an entrepreneur: wearing many hats, financial modeling, taking calculated risks, finding product-market fit, LTV and CAC, testing (testing, and testing), pivoting at the right time.
+I also learned more about myself than I did in all prior jobs combined.